 Should Roofers Always Use Dot Com?

 Government and educational websites are awarded specialized TLD’s once verified.
 For example, a college institution might have nameofcollege.edu as their domain, while a government institution might have state.gov as theirs.
-As a roofing company, you won’t be rewarded with any specialized suffixes, but you should choose a dot com to establish marketability and ensure credibility and trust.
-For domain name registration, call Roofing Webmasters at (800) 353-5758.
+As a roofing company, you allowed these specialized suffixes, but you should choose a dot com to establish marketability and ensure credibility and trust.